Pandas-Friend/School_District_Analysis/README.md

 # School District Analysis
 ## Overview
-The purpose of this analysis was to replace all of the 9th grade test scores at Thomas High School with Na’s because f academic dishonesty.
+The purpose of this analysis was to replace all of the 9th grade test scores at Thomas High School with Na’s because of academic dishonesty.
 Then I ran a new analysis on the whole school district to get a more honest analysis.
 ## Results
 Effects on district summary